darnstrom/LinearMPC.jl/docs/src/manual/hybrid.md

 ## Illustrative example
 As an illustrative example, we consider the control of the attitude of a satellite[^Axehill04].
 The actuators consist of one reaction wheel and two thrusters.
 The thruster takes on binary values (they are either 'on' or 'off')

-[^Axehill04]: Axehill, Daniel, and Anders Hansson.
+[^Axehill04]: Axehill, Daniel, and Hansson, Anders.
 "A preprocessing algorithm for MIQP solvers with applications to MPC." _43rd IEEE Conference on Decision and Control (CDC)_ (2004)

 The dynamics of the system is given by